 Little Kids (3-8)

-- Pedal go-carts are like riding a bike.
-The power is controlled by the toddler’s power.
+- Pedal go-carts are like riding a bike; the toddler’s power controls the power.
 It is, therefore, safe because it can’t go faster than what the kid can pedal.
+Pedaling is a great exercise, and it strengthens bones and muscles.

 - Easy to grip handbrakes.
 If the kid likes to reverse pedal, consider brakes that operate for forward and backward pedaling.

-- Electric go-carts that increase speed up to 10 mph for racing thrills.
+- Electric go-carts run with a motor and a battery and increase speed up to 10 mph for racing thrills.
+Batteries last about 35-40 minutes of fun.

-- At higher speed, safety precautions are important like bumpers and safety belts
+- At a higher speed, safety precautions are essential, like bumpers and safety belts.
+Kids should learn safety rules and driving skills for better control of the go-karts.

 - Lightweight tubular steel frames are stronger than aluminum frames.

-- Bumpers at front and back for safety when crashing and impacting with another go-cart or object.
+- Bumpers at the front and back for safety when crashing and impacting with another go-cart or object.
+Other safety features to look out for are: a secure seat belt, a comfortable good-sized bucket seat, and a protective roll bar.

 - Good braking systems.
-Hand brakes are good for sudden stops.
+Hydraulic brakes give the rider complete control.
+Hand brakes are suitable for sudden stops, especially rear brakes.

 Some go carts for kids can carry the weight of an adult when stationary.
 It helps when you want to demonstrate to a child how to sit in the go-cart.